geogardenclub/geogardenclub.github.io/docs/develop/mockup/entrepreneur-feedback.md

 ## Entrepreneur 4 (E4)

-Also had some great comments from E4.
-Here's a summary of my recollection and their addendum:

 I want to try to recapture E4’s excellent napkin points.
 All I can remember so far this morning is:

 1. Avoid conflating “food resilience” (direct hit for GGC) with “food insecurity” (lots of structural barriers for GGC).